AndreiaCanadas/pinocchio-escrow/README.md

 - `vault` and `escrow` must not be initialized (owned by the system program)
 - `amount_a` and `amount_b` must be greater than 0
 - Escrow PDA must match the address derived from the provided seeds

+**Flow:**
+1. Create and initialize the escrow state account
+2. Create the vault ATA with the escrow PDA as authority
+3. Transfer `amount_a` of `mint_a` from the maker's ATA to the vault

 ---